cacti23/express-s3-app/README.md

 -> when the policy is created create a IAM user and apply that policy -> if you upload the file with the same that is exactly same with a file already present in s3 then it would override the existing file
 -> sharp package can be used to modify the image
+-> everything in the s3 bucket is secure nobody can access these images only me and the server -> we use presigned url to increase privacy and check whether the user has the correct access or not